cp-algorithms/cp-algorithms/src/others/15-puzzle.md

----
-title: 15 Puzzle Game - Existence Of The Solution
-hide:
-  - navigation
----

 # 15 Puzzle Game: Existence Of The Solution

 This game is played on a $4 \times 4$ board.
 On this board there are $15$ playing tiles numbered from 1 to 15.
 One cell is left empty (denoted by 0).
 You need to get the board to the position presented below by repeatedly moving one of the tiles to the free space: